FullScreenShenanigans/EightBittr/docs/Development.md

     -   `format:write`: Fixes those source files for you.
 -   `lint`: Runs [ESLint](https://eslint.org) on source files to find linting complaints.
 -   `test`: Rebuilds all packages' test infrastructures and runs their tests.
--   `verify`: Does all of the above checks.

 ### Code Directories